owenmoogk/owenmoogk.github.io/assets/projects/cat-feeder/cat-feeder.md

 This was the most fun I've had working on a project in a while, and we ended up winning the prize for the best hardware hack.

-For technical information the Github page is linked at the top.
+For technical information the GitHub page is linked at the top.

 #### overlay1.png,overlay2.png